 Charity Registration No. 1084958

-DEBRA helps families affected by EB (Epidermolysis Bullosa), a genetic condition which causes the skin to blister and shear at the slightest friction.
-DEBRA provides a team of nurses and social care staff to work with families affected by EB and commissions world-leading research into the condition.
+DEBRA is the national charity that supports individuals and families affected by Epidermolysis Bullosa (EB) – a genetic condition which causes the skin to blister and shear at the slightest touch.
+DEBRA provides community support staff to work with families and commissions world-leading research.

 Best wishes to all the family and good luck on the run.
 Will double it if you beat 3.47.